-This can be a sign of arthritis which is often present in older cats, and while a cat tree for older cats can help, it might not be the only thing to help reduce any discomfort they might be feeling.
+This can be a sign of arthritis which is often present in older cats.
+And while a cat tree for older cats can help, it might not be the only thing to help reduce their discomfort.

 Okay, back to our cat tree review!

 So, we know the height of the steps, but how tall is this piece of cat furniture in its entirety?
 It’s 32” tall, making it pretty perfect for sitting by a window sill.